uwsSuT/Tintri-API-and-TOOLS/README.md

 __tintri_flr.py         mount a Tintri Storage Snapshot at a local linux system__

 ================================================================================
+##      local_settings.py
-##      local_settings.py Defining the credentials for different Storage Systems
+### Defining the credentials for different Storage-Systems and Users
-##                        and users
 ================================================================================
 You must define the user credentials for your Tintri-Systems in a Python-file.
-There are two possible places for teh configuration.
+There are two possible places for the configuration file.

 1. Global definition
-    Define the __TINTRI_CONFIG__ dictionary in python library area. i.e. /usr/local/lib/python2.7/dist-packages/schtob/tintri_http_api/local_settings.py
+    Define the __TINTRI_CONFIG__ dictionary in the python library area. i.e.
+    _/usr/local/lib/python2.7/dist-packages/schtob/tintri_http_api/local_settings.py_
 2. User specific definition
-    Define the __TINTRI_CONFIG__ dictionary in you HOME directory. i.e. /home/uws/.tintri/local_settings.py
+    Define the __TINTRI_CONFIG__ dictionary in you HOME directory. i.e.
+    _/home/uws/.tintri/local_settings.py_

-If both files are existent the the local one will override the global one.
+If both files are existent the local one will override the global one.

 And here is the needed dictionary: